Paramodular forms coming from elliptic curves: Representations attached to elliptic curves over a local field

-Assume that the residual characteristic of $K$ is $3$ and $v(3)=1$.
-In Table~\ref{IndexNeron}, we define a list of conditions on $E$ in terms of the quantities $v(c_4)$, $v(c_6)$, and $v(\Delta)$.
 There are also some conditions on the underlying field $K$ in Table~\ref{IndexNeron}, called ``reducibility condition", that determines whether the Galois representation attached to $E$ is reducible or irreducible.
 The exponent $v( N)$ of the conductor $N$ of the elliptic curve $E$ appears on the last column of Table~\ref{IndexNeron}.
 The list of conditions does not depend on $v( N)$.
 In fact $v( N)$ can be determine in terms of the quantities $v(c_4)$, $v(c_6)$, and $v(\Delta)$.
 For each condition in Table~\ref{IndexNeron}, we will describe the $\GL(2,K)$ representation $\pi_E$ associated to $E$.
 The following lemma ensures that this way we get all the possible $\GL(2,K)$ representations associated to an elliptic curve $E/K$ with additive but potentially good reduction.

 Here we assume $v(3)=1$ for simplicity of the conditions in Table~\ref{IndexNeron}.
 One can also determine the $\GL(2,K)$ representations associated to elliptic curves over $K$ when $v(3)> 1$, the conditions in Table~\ref{IndexNeron} will be more complicated in that case.